Cynthig/collection-App/ReadMe.txt

+- Build the application using Android Studio
+- Used Java as the programming language

 How to access the APP and its Functions

 - The user can log in to the app using a username and password